theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 WIP Set guidelines, hints…

 [^version]: Note: Blender evolves quickly.
 Since version 2.79b the whole interface has changed and a lot of new features are implemented.
-The base concepts stay the same so you could get interesting results with any version suited to your computer.
+The base concepts remain the same so you could get interesting results with any version suited to your computer.
 However, this tutorial is clearly geared towards recent versions (since 2.80).

 [^naming]: In the web-app the naming could be subject to change.
 “There are only two hard things in Computer Science: cache invalidation and naming things.” -- Phil Karlton.
 [Some jokes about that infamous quote](https://martinfowler.com/bliki/TwoHardThings.html), [Reference from David Karlton (Phil’s son)](https://www.karlton.org/2017/12/naming-things-hard/ ) and BTW [Stack exchange is your second best friend after Google](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science)